Congratulations to Patterson Orthodontics, our December Practice of the Month!

 One of the things we love most about Patterson Orthodontics is that they know what it really means to be a social practice.
 For them, it all comes down to sharing.

 1: Sharing Yourself

-Being a social practice always starts in the office.
-As Angie, their social media coordinator, states, “Our patients love photos of themselves and of the team and doctor.
+Being a social marketing orthodontic practice always starts in the office.
+As Angie, their social media marketing coordinator, states, “Our patients love photos of themselves and of the team and doctor.
 It’s so important that we make sure to regularly include the people in the practice so it doesn’t ever get stale.”

 You stand out when you show that you’re ready to be personal, whether that’s in the form of patient pictures, fun videos, or Angie’s “Motherhood Moment” blog posts.